Sean Meadows

 Sean Meadows is an American musician best known as a founding member of June of 44 and The Sonora Pine for which he sang and played guitar.
 He also played bass guitar with Lungfish and HiM and has performed with many lesser known bands based in Chattanooga, Tennessee.

+As of 2025, Meadows and June Of 44 bandmate Jeff Mueller play as a duo under the name Flowting Clowds (stylized as FLOWTING CLOWDS).
+Their first single releases November 14, 2025.